tbsschroeder/clojurescript-webshop-app/README.md

 ## Setup

-First, the app needs the database from my former project [Clojure Webshop App](https://github.com/tbsschroeder/clojure-webshop-app).
+This app needs the database and backend from my former project [Clojure Webshop App](https://github.com/tbsschroeder/clojure-webshop-app).
-There just hit

-    docker-compose up
+Please follow the Readme there.

-Second, install the dependencies with npm:
+First, install the dependencies with npm:

-    npm install
+    yarn

-Third, you can start the frontend service with:
+Then, you can start the frontend service with:

     clj -M:watch

 You find the application at [http://localhost:8700](http://localhost:8700).
 Open re-frame 10x with `Ctrl+h`.

+## Docker
+_under construction_

 ### Helper